List of countries by Internet connection speeds

 This is a list of countries by Internet connection speed for average and median data transfer rates for Internet access by end-users.

 The difference between average and median speeds is the way individual measurements are aggregated.
 Average speeds are more commonly used but can give a wrong impression of the actual user experience since fast connections can bias the average results.
 Median results represent the point where half the population has faster and the other half of the population has slower data transfer rates.

 Fixed broadband

-This is a sortable list of broadband internet connection speed by country, ranked by Speedtest.net data for April 2021, and with M-Lab data for May 2020 and SpeedTestNet.io data for March 2021, and BandwidthPlace.com data for April 2022., and Speed Test Pros data for February 2023.
+This is a sortable list of broadband internet connection speed by country, ranked by Speedtest.net data for January 2025.